Grounding Gaps in Language Model Generations: Why do Grounding Gaps Emerge?

-On the other hand, increased RLHF training \textbf{degrades} alignment across all \framework{}: followup ($R = - 0.70, p < 0.05$), acknowledgement ($R = - 0.89, p < 0.05$), and clarification ($R = - 0.78, p < 0.05$).
-Similar to how RLHF induces longer responses~\cite{singhal2023long}, we observe bias towards \textbf{assuming grounding} instead of employing \framework{}.
-Altogether, instruction following SFT \textit{does not} improve grounding alignment, and added RLHF erodes it.
+On the other hand, increased DPO training on Mistral 7B \textbf{degrades} agreement across all \framework{}: followup ($R = - 0.70, p < 0.05$), acknowledgment ($R = - 0.89, p < 0.05$), and clarification ($R = - 0.78, p < 0.05$).
+Similar to how PO induces longer responses~\cite{singhal2023long}, we observe bias towards \textbf{assuming grounding} instead of employing \framework{}.
+Altogether, instruction following SFT \textit{does not} improve grounding agreement, and added PO erodes it.

+We observe similar degradations with PPO / DPO on the Archangel suite of models (Table~\ref{archangel-results} in Appendix).
+After PPO, the base-rate falls by an average of \hlsecondarytab{7.0\%} across grounding acts, and $\kappa$ decreases by \hlsecondarytab{39.0\%}.
+Similarly, DPO results in an average base-rate decrease of \hlsecondarytab{12.1\%}, and an average $\kappa$ decrease of \hlsecondarytab{42.5\%}.
+Regardless of the base model or preference optimization algorithm, we observe decreases in generating grounding acts.

-We further examined our SFT and RLHF datasets to understand the prevalence of conversational grounding.
-As a heuristic, we searched for questions in assistant responses, and found that assistant responses containing questions are overall relatively rare---11.83\% of samples in SFT and 18.35\% of samples in RLHF have an utterance where the assistant's answer contains any question at all (followup questions and clarification questions are a subset of these).
-Second, we found that the RLHF dataset explicitly signals that asking questions is dispreferred: questions are significantly \textbf{less frequent} in preferred (13.77\%) compared to dispreferred~(18.35\%) examples, ${\chi}^2 = 484.08$, $p<0.00001$.
+We further examined our SFT and preference datasets to identify a potential source of the grounding gap.
+As a heuristic, we simply searched for questions in assistant responses, and found that assistant responses containing questions are overall relatively rare---11.83\% of samples in UltraChat and 18.35\% of samples in UltraFeedback have an utterance where the assistant's answer contains any question at all (followup questions and clarification questions are a subset of these).
+Second, we found that the UltraFeedback dataset explicitly signals that asking questions is dispreferred: questions are significantly \textbf{less frequent} in preferred (13.77\%) compared to dispreferred~(18.35\%) examples, ${\chi}^2 = 484.08$, $p<0.00001$.